University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/vm_connection.md

 **Follow all instructions here very, very carefully**

 1. Open your favourite internet browser.
-We recommend Firefox, but Chrome is also acceptable.
-Safari and Edge are discouraged.
+We recommend Firefox, but Chrome or Edge are also acceptable (boh are based on Google Chromium).
+Safari is discouraged as it may not behave identically.
 2. Enter your given IP address (`http://10.150.x.xx`) in the address bar of your browser, but follow these numbers with `:8787` (RStudio has been set to broadcast on the port 8787). *It is important that you use `http` and NOT `https`, as the version of RStudio we use only allows `http` connections.*
 3. Login with the username `student`.
 The username is also your initial password.